 The film also stars Elisabeth Shue, Andrea Riseborough, Natalie Morales, Alan Cumming, Sarah Silverman and Bill Pullman.
 Fox Searchlight will release Battle of the Sexes on September 22nd.

 Erik blames his mother for his love of all things Oscar, having watched them together since he opened his eyes.
 They also watched Miss Universe religiously every year (the pageantry!) and Erik came to the conclusion that the combination of these two things ultimately led him down the path to obsessing about awards and ACTRESSING.
 He began at GoldDerby, led by Tom O’Neill and then migrated over to Oscarwatch (now AwardsDaily), headed up by Sasha Stone before breaking off to create AwardsWatch.
-He is a member of the International Cinephile Society, GALECA (Gay and Lesbian Entertainment Critics Association), the International Press Academy and is the founder/editor of AwardsWatch.
+He is a member of the International Cinephile Society, GALECA (The Society of LGBTQ Entertainment Critics), the International Press Academy and is the founder/owner of AwardsWatch.